How to apply to the Mundus Journalism master's programme

 7. Documentation of your nationality/nationalities

 Please include copies of your passport(s) to prove your nationality.
-If you have double citizenship, please include documentation for both.
+If you have dual citizenship, please include documentation for both.

-8. Special Needs / Chronic Illness / Disabilities
+8. Special Needs / Chronic Illnesses / Disabilities

-Applicants with special needs or a chronic illness are encouraged to include as much information as possible regarding their situation within their application.
+Applicants with special needs or a chronic illnesses are encouraged to include as much information as possible regarding their situation within their application.

 9. Application Package title

-Please make sure, that your Application Package includes all the documents listed above in the order 1-8 and collected in one single pdf file (max PDF size 10 MB).
+Please ensure, that your Application Package includes all the documents listed above in the order 1-8 and collected in a single PDF file (max PDF size 10 MB).

 The title of the Application Package must be: